Chemotherapy for small cell lung cancer

-If the cancer progresses (get worse) during treatment or returns after treatment is finished, different chemotherapy drugs may be tried.
+If the cancer progresses (get worse) during treatment or returns after treatment is finished, other chemo drugs may be tried.
 The choice of drugs depends to some extent on how soon the cancer begins to grow again.
 (The longer it takes for the cancer to return, the more likely it is to respond to further treatment.)

 Possible side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
-These side effects can include:
+Chemo drugs can cause side effects.
+These depend on the type and dose of drugs given and how long they are taken.
+Some of the more common side effects of chemo include:

 - Hair loss